tobias-weiss-ai-xr/opendesk-edu/docs/architecture.md

 # Footnotes

-[^1]: We are working on a new approach to provision the OpenProject filestore, therefore the accounts are planned to be deactivated/removed with openDesk 1.2.
+[^1]: We are working on a new approach to provision the OpenProject filestore, therefore the accounts are planned to be deactivated/removed in the future.